ferg2065/ASCIIman/ReadMe.txt

 This is a highly-inefficient side scroller written for a programming class.
-Lots of optimization could happen, but I don't have time and am kind of proud of this for having been a second-year CS student.
+Lots of optimization could happen, but I don't have time and am kind of proud of this for having been a second year CS student.

 Have fun with it, I don't really care what you do with it as long as you don't turn it in for your own homework assignment.